 Effective July 1, 2000, all Battalion Chiefs, Captains, Fire Engineers, Firefighters, Fire Prevention Inspectors and Single-role Paramedics that are EMT certified will receive an EMT premium of 4.5% of employee's base pay.
 Effective June 30, 2001, the EMT premium will be increased to 5%.
+Effective July 1, 2002, the EMT premium will increase to 7%.
+Effective June 30, 2005, the EMT premium will be increased to 8.5%.

 III.
-PARAMEDIC PROGRAM
+Paramedic Program

-Should the City Council elect to bring the outside privately contracted dedicated paramedic program into the Fire Department, the parties agree to meet and confer on all mandatory subjects of bargaining in a timely manner.
+Should the City Council elect to bring the outside privately contracted dedicated paramedic program into the Fire-Rescue Department, the parties agree to meet and confer on all mandatory subjects of bargaining in a timely manner.

 IV.
-EMERGENCY MEDICAL SERVICES (EMS)
+Emergency Medical Services (EMS)

-The provisions of this article related to EMS employees listed below will supersede any other provisions contained in this Agreement in the event those other provisions conflict with the provisions as they apply to personnel in the following new classes added to the bargaining unit effective July 1, 1997 who work exclusively in the Emergency Medical Services program.

-Paramedic I Paramedic II Emergency Medical Technician Medical Operations Coordinator
+- 1. The provisions of this article related to EMS employees listed below will supersede any other provisions contained in this Agreement in the event those other provisions conflict with the provisions as they apply to personnel in the following new classes added to the bargaining unit effective July 1, 1997 who work exclusively in the Emergency Medical Services program. - Paramedic I Paramedic II Emergency Medical Technician Medical Operations Coordinator